Caring for your lawn

 - The mushrooms can be removed by brushing away or mowing the lawn, we would recommend using a collection box to prevent spreading.

-Turn your patch into paradise
+Turn your garden into paradise

-Whatever your gardening experience and whatever the size of your outdoor space, we can help you turn your new patch into a vibrant welcoming place.
+Whatever your gardening experience and whatever the size of your outdoor space, we can help you turn your new garden into a vibrant welcoming place.
 We have teamed up with the RSPB to bring you Nature on Your Doorstep, an online space full of simple hacks and easy steps to make your garden, balcony or window box blooming lovely and help nature too.

 From simple pots to stunning plots, we can help you work wonders and create a space that works for you.
 Whether it’s somewhere to unwind or a place for the kids, you’ll find all you need to inspire you at Nature on Your Doorstep.